Gum Disease Treatment

 Causes of gum disease

 Gum disease is caused by a buildup of plaque and tartar around and under your gumline.
 The plaque and tartar produce bacteria that causes the infection that harms your gum tissue.
-Regular dental cleanings and exams from Brar Dentistry can help you keep this buildup under control.
+Regular dental cleanings and exams from Brar Dentistry in South Elgin, IL can help you keep this buildup under control.

 Symptoms of gum disease